dnusca/the-events-calendar-shortcode/readme.txt

 3. If you don't already have The Events Calendar (the calendar you add your events to) you will be prompted to install it

-You can then add the `[ecs-list-events]` shortcode to the page or post you want to list events on.
+You can then add The Events Calendar Block or `[ecs-list-events]` shortcode to the page or post you want to list events on.
 [Full list of options available in the documentation](https://eventcalendarnewsletter.com/events-calendar-shortcode-pro-options/?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme-install-docs&utm_content=description).

 == Frequently Asked Questions ==

-= What are the shortcode options? =
+= What are the shortcode and block options? =

 * Basic shortcode: `[ecs-list-events]`
 * cat - Show events from an event category `[ecs-list-events cat='festival']` or specify multiple categories `[ecs-list-events cat='festival, workshops']`